Shopin Joins IEEE to establish Unified Decentralized Identity Technology Working Group

 Recently Shopin released its first product, the Retail Intelligence Data Engine which leverages data from over 3.5BN purchase data transactions to deliver forecasting and trends insights and recommendations to retailers and brands.

-Shopin was named retail-tech “Moonshot of the Year” by thought-leader The Lead and is the winner of BTC Miami, CoinAgenda Global and BitCoinference.
+Shopin was named retail-tech “Moonshot of the Year” by thought-leader The Lead.

 Contact: Eran Eyal